Blog

 There are, however, test strip readers available.
 Once the test strip has been dipped in water, the required values are displayed digitally on the screen.
 This compensates for any misinterpretation of colors.
 It's an additional investment (approx. 100 euros) that can prevent many misinterpretations and, above all, over-consumption of chemical products.

-Test strips are available for specific disinfection methods: chlorine, bromine, salt or active oxygen.
-Depending on brand and product, they can analyze from 4 to 7 parameters.
-For reliable results, store them at room temperature, close the cap tightly and do not exceed the expiration date.
+There are specific strips for each disinfection method: chlorine, bromine, salt or active oxygen.
+Depending on the brand and the product, the products can analyse from 4 to 7 parameters.
+To obtain reliable results, store them at room temperature, close the cap tightly and do not exceed the expiry date.

 Pool electronic testers